-- Cover windows and skylights with UV blocking film and shades which should be closed during the most intense light of the day. - Filter fluorescent lights with UV blocking sleeves. - Keep collections off of top shelves and away from direct sunlight from windows and skylights. - Protect any materials that may be particularly susceptible to light damage, such as framed color photographs or watercolors, by displaying away from any direct light (sunlight and spotlights) and glazing with UV-blocking glass or Plexiglas or by displaying facsimiles instead. - Keep lights off when spaces are not occupied, especially after hours.
+- Cover windows and skylights with UV blocking film and shades which should be closed during the most intense light of the day. - Filter tubular fluorescent lights with UV blocking sleeves (no filters exist currently for compact fluorescents). - Keep collections off of top shelves and away from direct contact with windows. - Protect any materials that may be particularly susceptible to light damage, such as framed color photographs or watercolors, by displaying away from any direct light (sunlight and spotlights) and glazing with UV blocking glass or Plexiglas or by displaying good quality facsimiles. - Keep lights off when spaces are not occupied, especially after hours.